lquirosd/BaseLinePage/README.md

 # BaseLinePage
 Toolkit to locate the baselines in handwritten text pages
 * A toolkit to find the text baselines in pages.
+Use it at your own risk.

 * BaseLinPages is written in C++.